Onion-L/ogito/README.md

-# regit
+# tegit

-A simple and efficient Git repository cloning management tool. `regit` allows you to quickly clone repositories to create a clean project starting point.
+A simple and efficient Git repository cloning management tool. `tegit` allows you to quickly clone repositories to create a clean project starting point.

 ## Features